C3BI-pasteur-fr/CoreGeneBuilder/README.md

 It can be founded into directory `data/klpn5refannot`. <br>
 More precisely:
 ~~~~
-# installation from ansible (on IFB cloud) or docker repository
+# installation on the IFB cloud or from the docker repository
 /usr/local/share/coregenebuilder/data/klpn5refannot
 # IFB cloud only:
 cp -pr /usr/local/share/coregenebuilder/data/klpn5refannot /root/mydisk/